- Dr. Brian Abelson DC

 Exercise - With a focus on three essential area: mobility, strength, and balance.

 For patients who are suffering from back pain and Sciatica caused by a disc herniation, research has shown that spinal manipulation can be an effective element that should be incorporated within an overall treatment strategy for relieving pain, increasing range of motion, and improving function.
 (1,2,3,4)

 Research has shown that, after joint manipulation, there is an increase in what is known as the Pain-Pressure Threshold.
 (5) The Pressure Pain Threshold (PPT) is defined as the minimum force applied which induces pain.
 This measure has proven useful in evaluating tenderness symptoms (but not diagnosis).

 This increase in tolerance could be caused by changes in b-endorphin and serotonin levels, an alteration in alpha motor neuron activity, or to changes in the response of the autonomic nervous system (ANS).
 The reality is that there is NO currently definitive consensus about why joint manipulation increases the PPT.
 However, we do know that the pain experienced by the patient is greatly reduced after joint manipulation.
 (6)

-In addition to being effective in increasing the Pain-Pressure Threshold, joint manipulation/mobilization has beneficial effects on both mechanical and neurophysiological components of the spine in cases of disc herniation.
+In addition to being effective at increasing the Pain-Pressure Threshold, joint manipulation/mobilization has beneficial effects on both mechanical and neurophysiological components of the spine in cases of disc herniation.
 (3)

 Our capacity to produce an unlimited variety of movements requires good joint integrity.
 As practitioners, it is important for us to understand the complex interrelationships between the structure and function of multiple joints.
 No joint ever works in isolation.
 An injury in one joint often creates bio-mechanical compensations in both adjacent and distant joints.